ZEGOCLOUD/zego_call_flutter/zego_offline_call/README.md

 - Events
   - ZIMService().event
-    - incomingInvitationReceivedEvent: The invited end receives the online call initiated by the inviting end.
+    - incomingInvitationReceivedEvent: invitee receives a online call by the inviter.
-    - incomingInvitationCancelledEvent: The invited end receives the cancellation of the online call.
+    - incomingInvitationCancelledEvent: invitee receives the cancellation of the online call by the inviter.
-    - outgoingInvitationAcceptedEvent: The inviting end receives the acceptance of the invitation by the invited end.
+    - incomingInvitationTimeoutEvent: invitee receives the timeout of the online call.
-    - outgoingInvitationRejectedEvent: The inviting end receives the rejection of the invitation by the invited end.
+    - outgoingInvitationAcceptedEvent: inviter receives the acceptance of the invitation by the invitee.
-    - incomingInvitationTimeoutEvent: The invited end receives the timeout of the online call.
+    - outgoingInvitationRejectedEvent: inviter receives the rejection of the invitation by the invitee.
-    - outgoingInvitationTimeoutEvent: The inviting end receives the timeout of the online call.
+    - outgoingInvitationTimeoutEvent: inviter receives the timeout of the online call.

 ## Offline Call